7131/sudoku/README.md

 # Sudoku

-There are two types of sudoku puzzles: siteswap sudoku and normal sudoku.
+There are three types of sudoku puzzles: (full) siteswap sudoku, partial siteswap sudoku, and normal sudoku.
 There are four applications for each type: to play puzzles, to use the automatic solution, to use the automatic creation, and to make new puzzles by yourself.
 You can execute your favorite applications.